- Quick summary

 - Keep a printed override procedure near the control station

-- Ensure the PoE++ switch is on a UPS with at least a 1-hour runtime; the standard UA-Hub relies on PoE power only
+- Ensure the PoE++ switch is on a UPS with at least a 1-hour runtime

 - Test UPS-backed power and release hardware twice per year